innopure81/ExpressGenerator_NuCamp/README.md

 `git rm --cached config.js` <br /><br />

 10. Check if the user has an associated favorite document using **Favorite.findOne({user: req.user._id }).then(favorite=>{if(favorite){ ... :** <br /> <br />
- -If the "favorite" document exists: <br />
+ - If the "favorite" document exists: <br />
  `req.body.forEach(fav => {if(!favorite.campsites.includes(fav._id)){favorite.campsites.push(fav._id);}})` <br /> <br />
- -If there is no "favorite" document for the user, create a "favorite" document for the user and add the campsite IDs from the request body to the "campsites" array for the document: <br />
+ - If there is no "favorite" document for the user, create a "favorite" document for the user and add the campsite IDs from the request body to the "campsites" array for the document: <br />
  `Favorite.create({user:req.user._id, campsites:[req.params.campsiteId]})` <br /> <br />